rahmanoff/crm-hs/REFACTOR_PLAN.md

 Address the core performance bottlenecks to ensure the application works for HubSpot accounts of all sizes.

-- [ ] **Remove Hardcoded Pagination Limits**: In `lib/hubspot.ts`, remove the arbitrary `pageCount` safety limits in `getContacts`, `getCompanies`, `getDeals`, etc., to allow full data fetching.
+- [x] **Remove Hardcoded Pagination Limits**: In `lib/hubspot.ts`, remove the arbitrary `pageCount` safety limits in `getContacts`, `getCompanies`, `getDeals`, etc., to allow full data fetching.
-- [ ] **Implement Robust Rate Limiting**: Replace the basic `setTimeout` delay with a proper exponential backoff strategy for retrying `429` rate-limited requests.
-Consider using a library like `axios-retry`.
+- [x] **Implement Robust Rate Limiting**: Replace the basic `setTimeout` delay with a proper exponential backoff strategy for retrying `429` rate-limited requests.
-- [ ] **Optimize Data Aggregation**: This is the most significant scalability improvement.
+- [x] **Optimize Data Aggregation**: This is the most significant scalability improvement.
-  - **Short-term**: Investigate using HubSpot's [Reporting & Analytics APIs](https://developers.hubspot.com/docs/api/crm/reports) to perform calculations on their servers.
+  - **Done**: Investigated and implemented HubSpot's [Search API](https://developers.hubspot.com/docs/api/crm/search) to perform calculations on their servers, which dramatically reduces the amount of data we need to transfer and process.
-  - **Long-term**: If reporting APIs are insufficient, design a simple background job architecture.
-A separate process could periodically sync and aggregate HubSpot data into a local, optimized data store (e.g., a simple database) that the dashboard can query instantly.

 ---